natintosh/plugin_libphonenumber/libphonenumber/README.md

-# libphonenumber_package
+# libphonenumber_plugin

-Flutter package for Google libphonenumber.
+Flutter plugin for Google libphonenumber.

 ## :warning: Notice

-This package only support **Web** for now, and has similar implementation with [libphonenumber](https://pub.dev/packages/libphonenumber).
+This plugin only support **Web** for now, and has similar implementation with [libphonenumber](https://pub.dev/packages/libphonenumber).

 ## Usage

-To use this package, add `libphonenumber_package: ^any` as a dependency in your pubspec.yaml file.
+To use this plugin, add `libphonenumber_plugin: ^any` as a dependency in your pubspec.yaml file.

 :warning: For **Android** and **IOS** usage use [libphonenumber](https://pub.dev/packages/libphonenumber).

 ### Android and IOS Usage

-This package does not support Android and IOS yet use [libphonenumber](https://pub.dev/packages/libphonenumber), since it was inspired by and has similar implementation with [libphonenumber](https://pub.dev/packages/libphonenumber).
+This plugin does not support Android and IOS yet use [libphonenumber](https://pub.dev/packages/libphonenumber), since it was inspired by and has similar implementation with [libphonenumber](https://pub.dev/packages/libphonenumber).

 ### Web Usage